nikopj/Traveler-SCD/README.md

 ## So What Now?
   We need to go back into the field and further validate our current value propositon of the backpack-tens unit device.
-  If it is indedd validated by interviews, we can move onto prototyping of the device.
+  If it is indeed validated by interviews, we can move onto prototyping of the device.
 If it is not, we must re-evaluate our customer segments concerns and come up with a more fitting product to market.
 However we are confident that our current idea is thebomb.com!